miccai-1545/flip-learning/README.md

 # Results

-Two cases of multi-agent erasing.
-The blue bbox contains the
+Two testing cases of multi-agent erasing.
+The blue bbox contains the nodule to be segmented.
+The red and grenn bbox are two agents.
+They traverse the superpixels and there are only two actions including: erasing (solid yellos bbox) and passing (hollow yellos bbox).
 ![image](https://github.com/goloooo777/flip-learning/blob/main/images/1_image.gif)
 ![image](https://github.com/goloooo777/flip-learning/blob/main/images/2_image.gif)